samay-app/samay/README.md

 <br/>

-Samay (previously known as Kukkee) is a free and open source meeting poll tool.
+Samay is a free and open source group scheduling tool.
 Quickly find a time which works for everyone without the back-and-forth texts/emails!

 > #### Create a poll
 >
-> Select the time slots (click and drag) based on your availability, and optionally enter the title, description and location.
+> Select times you're free (click and drag), and optionally enter the title, description and location.
 The default poll type is "group" — to find a common time which works for everyone.
 If you want to have one-on-one meetings (parent-teacher meetings for example), select the "one-on-one" poll type.
 >
 > #### Share the poll
 >